The Lair: Season 3

 Thom struggles to adjust to life as the only human at The Lair.
-Colin enthralls Richie from beyond the grave to restore Colin, who schemes to establish a club to rival The Lair.
+Colin enthrals Richie from beyond the grave to restore Colin, who schemes to establish a club to rival The Lair.
 Damian is contacted by the reclusive Frau von Hess, who has plans for him and the island.
 Sheriff Trout, missing the now-fugitive Ian, recalls another young man from his past.
-A new arrival to the island is Athan, an antiquities expert who harbors within him the spirit of a male gorgon.
+A new arrival to the island is Athan, an antiquities expert who harbours within him the spirit of a male gorgon.

 Podcast

 On June 21, 2007, here! launched a podcast for the series.
 Hosted by DJ and here! personality Ben Harvey, the podcast features roundtable discussions of the series and interviews with cast members.
 No new podcasts associated with season two have been released; the last podcast was released in October 2007.

 Critical response

 Critical reaction to The Lair has been largely negative.
 "Awful...in a general sense [but with] true camp value" is how the Pittsburgh Post-Gazette described the show.
 While the Post-Gazette singles out Moretti's performance for praise, other reviews describe various of the cast as "wooden" and the acting "so amateurishly done as to be comical at times."